b-lukaszuk/BS_wJ_eng/contents/regex.md

 String[]
 ```

-There, we did our job, identity of a suspect was protected.
-We may now write the
+There, we did our job, identity of an accused person was protected.
+We may now
-file on a disk and send the press report.
-I imagine now you're wondering what's
+write the file on a disk and send the press report.
+I imagine now you're
-the big deal with those regexes anyway, it doesn't seem that we've done anything
+wondering what's the big deal with those regexes anyway.
+For a person with
-unusual for a person with basic computer literacy.
-We'll you're right.
-We
+basic computer literacy it doesn't seem that we've done anything particularly
-didn't.
-That's because in order to have a regex we need to use some
+advanced.
+Well, you're right.
+We didn't.
+That's because in order to have a regex
-meta-characters, i.e. a special symbols that are interpreted beyond their
+we need to use some meta-characters, i.e. a special symbols that are interpreted
-literal meaning.
+beyond their literal meaning.
 Their list is rather long, but as stated in [the
 docs](https://docs.julialang.org/en/v1/manual/strings/#man-regex-literals) it
 may be found at [the PCRE2 syntax
 manpage](https://www.pcre.org/current/doc/html/pcre2syntax.html).